![]() |

 762', and in the centre of the sign is an heraldic symbol of a millstone with decoration from period brooches found in East

+Kent.
 In 776 Great Chart's manor, the village, its lands and much of its produce were hurriedly sold, lock, stock and barrel by

 King Egbert (Ethelberht's successor) to Archbishop Jaenberht of Canterbury to raise finances for a Kentish army - especially